Morning Buzz with Michelle Buchana

 NAVAL AIR STATION SIGONELLA, Italy (Mar.
-9, 2025) An interview with Michelle Buchana, MWR Fitness Representative, to talk about the upcoming events including Captains Cup.
-American Forces Network Sigonella is a Navy-operated American Forces Radio and Television Service station that provides host command and military information, local and world news, sports and entertainment programming for service members, their families, and DoD personnel assigned to NAS Sigonella.
-(U.S. Navy audio by Mass Communication Specialist 2nd Class Eloise Johnson)
+16, 2026) An interview with Michelle Buchana, fitness specialist with Morale, Welfare and Recreation (MWR) Sigonella, to discuss upcoming fitness and sporting events at Naval Air Stations Sigonella.
+American Forces Network Sigonella is a Navy-operated American Forces Radio and Television Service station that provides host command and military information, local and world news, sports and entertainment programming for service members, their families, and DoW personnel assigned to NAS Sigonella.
+(U.S. Navy audio by Mass Communication Specialist Petty Officer 3rd Class Jacob Hart)

 |Date Taken: